-SA GB 1.5 Inspections

-This chapter explains the certification and inspection process and details your obligations as a licensee and the obligations of the certification body during the inspection process.

-SA GB 1.5.1 Inspection visits

-- 1. A physical inspection of your organic certified activities must be carried out once per year.
-You may be subject to additional announced or unannounced inspections based on an assessment of risk. - 2.
-If you are a wholesaler dealing only with pre-packaged products you may be subject to a reduced frequency of inspections. - 3.
+GB 1.5 Inspections What is this chapter about?
+This chapter explains the certification and inspection process and detainspection process. ils your obligations as a licensee and the obligations of the certification body during the Standards Guidance GB 1.5.1 Inspection visits We may carry out additional inspections if: 1.
+A physical inspection of your organic certified activities must be you wish to add a new enterprise to your licence carried out once per year.
+You may be subject to additional you move to new premises announced or unannounced inspections based on an assessment we receive a complaint regarding your business of risk. it is necessary to inspect seasonal activity or at different times of year 2.
+If you are a wholesaler dealing only with pre-packaged products we need to inspect again to make sure you have corrected non-compliances you may be subject to a reduced frequency of inspections.
 You may also be inspected by your competent authority as part of their surveillance of our inspection procedures.

-(EC) 889/2009 Art.
+(EC) 834/2007 Art.
+27(3)(5) (EC) 889/2009 Art.
 65(1)(4); Art.
-92c (2)
+92(c)(2)